heroku/heroku-buildpack-ruby/README.md

 ## Usage

-### Ruby

-Example Usage:
+This buildpack will be used if your app has a `Gemfile` and `Gemfile.lock` in the root directory.
+It will then use Bundler to install your dependencies.

 ```bash
 cf push my_app -b https://github.com/cloudfoundry/buildpack-ruby.git
 ```

-This buildpack will be used if your app has a `Gemfile` and `Gemfile.lock` in the root directory.
-It will then use Bundler to install your dependencies.

 ## Cloud Foundry Extensions - Offline Mode